The Child Behavior Blog is my mini-journal about Child Behavior.

 Learn the best methods of how to discipline children effectively, through loss of privileges, time out for kids and logical consequences.

 Learn how to discipline toddler, using redirection, time out for kids and other logical consequences.

-Learn the best instructions on time out for kids, frequently used as a preschool discipline for young children.
+Learn the best instructions on using time out for kids, after child aggression occurs, which can be used as a home or preschool discipline for young children.

-Learn how to say no without temper tantrums in toddlers and how to avoid aggressive behavior in children of all ages.
+Learn how to say no without temper tantrums in toddlers and how to avoid other child behavior problems, such as aggressive behavior in children of all ages.

 Find out the best chores list as recommended by age and download free chore charts for kids.